S1M0N38/soccerapi/README.md

 ## ⚽️ The goal

-The goal of the project is provided a enjoyable way to get odds data for different soccer leagues.
-Usually, if someone want to get these types of data, have to build by him self (and from scratch) a program able to scrape the betting site or use some kind paid API.
+The goal of the project is provided an enjoyable way to get odds data for different soccer leagues.
+Usually, if someone wants to get these types of data, have to build by him self (and from scratch) a program able to scrape the betting site or use some kind paid API.
 Soccer API try to address this problem.

 ## 💡 The philosophy

 Keep it simple.
 Simple API, simple http requests, few dependencies.
-In the past I have try to build some heavy framework able to scraping site (using selenium able to handle complex JavaScript): was a unmaintainable nightmare.
+In the past I have tried to build some heavy framework able to scraping site (using selenium able to handle complex JavaScript): was an *unmaintainable nightmare*.

 ## 📘 The documentation